browserengineering/book/book/invalidation.md

         self.dirty_y = False
 ```

-The `assert` here should never fire, because we always compute the `x`
-position in a top-down traversal of the layout tree, which means we
-would always recompute the parent's `x`, and reset its `dirty_x`,
+Of course, we could add invalidation to these additional layout
-before recursing to its children.
-But invalidation code like this can
+objects.
+But invalidation code like this is _very_ bug-prone, and
-be _very_ bug-prone, and what's worse, the bugs are often difficult to
+what's worse, the bugs are often difficult to find, because often they
-find, because often they rely on a precise sequence of modifications
+rely on a precise sequence of modifications that cause a stale value
-that cause a stale value to affect a user-visible computation.
-Being
+to affect a user-visible computation.
+Playing it safe and working on
-vigilant and defensive in code like this pays for itself.
+one thing at a time pays dividends.

 The `dirty_height` flag is kind of similar; for that we must:

 - Check all children's `dirty_height` when computing `height`;
-- Reset `dirty_height` by computing `height`.
+- Reset `dirty_height` by computing `height`;
-- Set the parent's `dirty_height` when `height` is recomputed;
+- Set the parent's `dirty_height` when `height` is recomputed.

 That code looks like this: